Here you'll find tropes for the various Empires a player might encounter throughout the galaxy.

 - Downloadable Content: The headline feature of the "MegaCorp" DLC.

-- Mechanically Unusual Class: While most other empires expand their empires through building starbases and launching colony ships, MegaCorps can instead build Branch Offices on planets owned by other empires, granting both parties a variety of benefits.
+- Mechanically Unusual Class: While other empires primarily expand their influence through building starbases, launching colony ships and conquering systems through military might, MegaCorps can build Branch Offices on planets owned by other empires, granting both parties a variety of benefits.

-- One Nation Under Copyright: Their concept in a nutshell.
-By the time the game starts, the megacorp has become the de-facto world government of its species, having outgrown and supplanted the nation-states that had once attempted to regulate it.
+- One Nation Under Copyright: By the time the game starts, the megacorp has become the de-facto world government of its species, having outgrown and supplanted the nation-states that had once attempted to regulate it.

-- Promoted to Playable: "Megachurch" started as just one of many automatically generated government types for mere flavor (for players who pick a certain combination of Spiritualist ethics and corporate Civics), with the Mega-Corp expansion giving it some fully-fledged, unique mechanics.
+- Promoted to Playable: "Megachurch" started as just one of many automatically generated government types for mere flavor (for players who pick a certain combination of Spiritualist ethics and corporate Civics), but the Mega-Corp expansion gives it a dedicated civic, Gospel of the Masses.

-- Expy: The average Criminal Syndicate will be an expy of the Hutt Cartel and Orion Syndicate - an entire species/civilization whose hat is organized crime.
+- Expy: The average Criminal Syndicate is an expy of the Hutt Cartel and Orion Syndicate - an entire species/civilization whose hat is organized crime.

-- Mechanically Unusual Class: Criminal Heritage megacorps undermine and parasitize their rivals by spreading crime and unrest on their worlds.
+- Mechanically Unusual Class: Criminal Syndicates undermine and parasitize their rivals by spreading crime and unrest on their worlds.
 However, they're incapable of forming normal commercial pacts or joining federations.

 - The Syndicate: One that grew so powerful that it completely supplanted the planet's pre-spaceflight government.

-- Wretched Hive: Unlike regular MegaCorps, Criminal Heritage empires don't need the permission of other empires to set up shop on their planet.
+- Wretched Hive: Unlike regular MegaCorps, Criminal Syndicates don't need the permission of other empires to set up shop on their planet.
 The massive amount of crime produced by their offices means that even the most well-kept planets can quickly fall apart if left unchecked.
+Several of their branch offices make reference to seedy districts, or even entire cities of pirates sponsored by the Syndicate.

 Tropes common to the Fallen Empires